 - Yeah, but…there is no way I can save small amounts and invest it.

-- Yeah, but…I am now wasting any money, and there is no way I can find my Latte Factor.
+- Yeah, but…I am now wasting money, and there is no way I can find my Latte Factor.

-To further motivate us, he moves the discussion from the money to the time spent to work.
+To further motivate us, he moves the discussion from the money to the time spent working.
 He quotes this slogan: “Who we work for is waiting for us at home”.
 The reason most of us go to work is ourselves and our loved ones.
 Are we truly helping ourselves while working?